yakostro/eagle_game/GDD.md

 - When eagle collides with fish and has no fish in claws, he catches it
 - If caught, fish sit in the claws of the eagle.
 It rotates with the eagle rotation
 - Eagle can carry only one fish at a time
+- if eagle already has a fish and fish collides with the eagle, then fish is just continue moving

 ## Release fish
 - If eagle has fish in his claws he can release it